Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

-You get three hundred pages spread into twenty-one chapters in this book, where there are multiple strategic exercises you can practice to achieve a given goal.
+You get three hundred pages spread into twenty-one chapters in this book, where you can practice multiple strategic exercises to achieve a given goal.

-Financial, personal, social, and economic goals are the four distinct primary areas in which the book is divided.
-You will see; that these areas get separated into different sub-domains such as health, friendship, leadership, and more.
+Financial, personal, social, and economic goals are the four distinct primary areas into which the book is divided.
+You will see; that these areas get separated into different sub-domains, such as health, friendship, leadership, and more.